Cheapest Life Insurance for Smokers

 Purchase term life insurance

-Term life insurance typically offers significantly lower premiums than whole life insurance, making it a more affordable option for smokers who already face higher rates due to their tobacco use.
+Term life insurance typically offers lower premiums than whole life insurance, making it a more affordable option for smokers who already face higher rates due to their tobacco use.

 5. 5